aardito2/babel-preset-react-vue-directives/README.md

 * vOn directive uses `$` as a separator rather than `:` and `.`
 * vOn only supports named functions.
 * vOn does not support the `self` and `once` event modifiers.

+## String literals vs expressions

+* vFor only supports string literals in the formats describes [below](#vfor).
+* vIf and vShow support both curly brace expressions and string literals.
+String literals can only contain identifiers.
+* vModel and vOn only support string literals containing an identifier.
+For vModel, this should be the name of a top-level property on `this.state`; for vOn it should be the name of an in-scope function.

 ### Supported directives:
 * `vFor`